 This is the starting point for their guided walking tours (in French, usually) of the Old Town and the Palace of the Popes.
 You can book the tours here, but I booked mine online a week in advance to be sure of getting a place.
 The cost as of 2014 was € 19.50, which included admission to the Popes’ Palace.

-One thing you should definitely do at the tourist office is pick up an Avignon Pass (now officially called “Avignon PASSion”, but I have never heard anyone actually say it that way).
-Unlike most tourist passes in other cities, this one is free, so you don’t have to set up a spreadsheet to figure out if it is a good value.
-The way this pass works is that you pay the full price at the first place you visit.
-Ask them to stamp your Avignon Pass, and then it entitles you to a discount at all the other listed places in Avignon and even across the river in Villeneuve lez Avignon.
+At the time, the cities of Avignon and Villeneuve lez Avignon offered something called the Avignon Pass (or “Avignon PASSion”, though I never heard anyone actually say it that way).
+Unlike most tourist passes in other cities, this one was free and was valid for 15 days, so you didn’t have to set up a spreadsheet to figure out if it was a good value.
+The way this pass worked was that you paid the full price at the first place you visited.
+They stamped your Avignon Pass, and then it entitled you to a discount at all the other listed places.

 Next to the tourist office is a park called Square Agricol Perdiguier and the former church Saint Martial, which fell into disuse after the French Revolution and is now a Protestant Temple.
 (Location, aerial view and photo on monumentum.fr.)

 The square was named after Agricol Perdiguier (1805-1875), a French writer and politician who was active during the revolution of 1830 and later in the second and third French Republics. (‘Agricol’ was a fairly common first name in southern France in the 18th and 19th centuries, but is no longer used today.)